 A third physician also has spoken with the F.B.I. about his 2006 dialog with Ethicon, the Johnson & Johnson unit that sold power morcellators.
 Ethicon was warned back then about the risk that power morcellators could disseminate cells from undetected cancer throughout the body.
 Yet Johnson & Johnson waited to withdraw thedangerous medical device from the market until July 2014.
 In its defense, Johnson & Johnson claims that it altered morcellator instructions in response to the doctor’s concerns.
 The risk for women undergoing procedures with the device, however, continued.

-Contact Waters Kraus & Paul to Learn More About Filing a Morcellator Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Morcellator Lawsuit